 Covert Concussive Syndrome (CCS) is defined as a set of neuro-physical, neuro-cognitive symptoms, neuro-interpretive, and/or neuro-emotional symptoms (identified as the concussive quartet) that are generated by undetected, undiagnosed, and untreated concussive forces (impact or motion) to the brain, and result in a variety of physical, cognitive, emotional, and academic deficits or maladaptations.

-A ”Beyond the Bump” program was created to assist the local high schools with managing the increasing number of suspected concussions, and doing so in a way that complied with the legal and regulatory requirements of the concussion statute and CHSAA.
-“Beyond the Bump” provides baseline screening, concussion assessment and diagnosis, and full graduated Return to Play (RTP) and Return to Learn (RTL) processes.
-When an athlete is suspected of suffering a concussion, he or she can call or come to our clinic, receive an evaluation and diagnosis within 24 hours, and immediately begin the treatment, recovery and graduated return processes.
-This provides comfort to the parents, since they know the head injury is being taken seriously, and comfort to the school since they have confidence that the athlete is being returned to play in the context of full compliance with state law and regulatory requirements.
+A ”Beyond the Bump” program was created to assist the local high schools with managing the increasing number of suspected concussions and doing so in a way that complied with the legal and regulatory requirements of the concussion statute and CHSAA.
+“Beyond the Bump” provides baseline screening, concussion assessment, and diagnosis, and full graduated Return to Play (RTP) and Return to Learn (RTL) processes.
+When an athlete is suspected of suffering a concussion, he or she can call or come to our clinic, receive an evaluation and diagnosis within 24 hours, and immediately begin the treatment, recovery, and graduated return processes.
+This provides comfort to the parents since they know the head injury is being taken seriously, and comfort to the school since they have confidence that the athlete is being returned to play in the context of full compliance with state law and regulatory requirements.

 The baseline screening process has been refined over the years, and now includes the concussive quartet of neuro-physical, neuro-cognitive, neuro-interpretive, and neuro-emotional elements.
-The neuro-physical screening includes an evaluation of balance, posture, visual system functioning, vestibular system functioning and gait mechanics.
-This is accomplished through use of a computer-based software program.
+The neuro-physical screening includes an evaluation of balance, posture, visual system functioning, vestibular system functioning, and gait mechanics.
+This is accomplished through the use of a computer-based software program.
 Neuro-cognitive screening consists of the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS), which is a neuropsychological screening instrument commonly used in clinical practice.
 Neuro-interpretive screening is accomplished primarily through a comprehensive clinical interview.
-Neuro-emotional screening includes self-report statements, and the use of screening instruments such as the Beck Depression and Beck Anxiety inventories.
+Neuro-emotional screening includes self-report statements and the use of screening instruments such as the Beck Depression and Beck Anxiety inventories.
 In our opinion and experience, this provides a comprehensive picture of the current concussive triad experienced by the athlete.

 In recent years, and as a result of our baseline screening process and “Beyond the Bump” program, we were surprised to discover that a majority of these “baseline” screenings were not baselines at all.
 High school athletes who came to our clinic for their pre-sport baseline screening were presenting with neuro-physical, neuro-cognitive, neuro-interpretive, and neuro-emotional symptoms resulting from (in many cases years) prior concussive injuries.
 A review of over 400 “baseline,” pre-sport screenings revealed that a significant percentage had evidence of prior concussive injuries and current functional maladaptations in the areas of physical functioning, emotional functioning, cognitive functioning, interpretive functioning, and/or academic functioning.
 Perhaps even more surprising than the discovery that we were seldom conducting true baseline assessments was the response of the parents.
-Many parents and coaches, in preseason trainings provided as part of the Beyond the Bump program, reported experiencing current functional impairments similar to those being described and discovered with their children.
+Many parents and coaches, in preseason training provided as part of the Beyond the Bump program, reported experiencing current functional impairments similar to those being described and discovered with their children.
 When they were questioned further they began to recall a personal history of concussions or concussive events, even when they initially denied experiencing any concussive events.

 As a result of these "baseline" screenings not actually measuring pre-injury status due to the presence of prior, undetected concussions, we no longer provide "baseline" screenings.
 This is consistent with the Berlin Consensus Statement on Concussion in Sport (2017), which states that baseline screening may be useful (italics added), but is not necessary, and the decision by the Parachute organization in Canada (self-defined as a national charitable organization in Canada dedicated to preventing injuries and saving lives) to no longer recommend or financially support the practice of baseline testing for potential concussive injuries.

-The "baseline" screenings have been replaced by Brain Health Screenings, which is a more accurate and appropriate title, and results in much better long-term brain health and functioning.
+The "baseline" screenings have been replaced by Brain Health Screenings, which is a more accurate and appropriate title and results in much better long-term brain health and functioning.
 The Brain Health Screenings should occur on an approximately annual basis, with more frequent screening occurring following a concussive force (impact or motion) injury.